Skip to content

 Previous: A short summary of the When Destiny Brings the Demon plot and why C-drama fans are obsessive about it

-Next: Cheng Lei and Tong Yao’s ‘Zu Ji’ gets character posters and premiere date this week
+Next: Cheng Lei and Tong Yao’s ‘Footprints of Change’ gets character posters and premiere date this week

 Related